lewie/openhab2-javascript/README.md

 # openHAB 2.x: JSR223 JavaScript  Code

-This is a repository of very experimental JavaScript code that can be used with the SmartHome platform and openHAB 2.x (after the pending [PR](https://github.com/eclipse/smarthome/pull/1783) has been merged).
+This is a repository of very experimental JavaScript code that can be used with the SmartHome platform and openHAB 2.x.

 ## Applications

 The JSR223 scripting extensions can be used for general scripting purposes, including defining rules like in openHAB 1.x.
 So openHAB 1.x JavaScript Code can be migrated from openHAB 1 JSR223 binding to openHAB 2 automation.

 ## Defining Rules